tensorflow/docs-l10n/site/en-snapshot/datasets/splits.md

 are more compact and readable for simple cases, while `ReadInstruction`s provide more options and might be easier to use with variable slicing parameters.

+NOTE: Due to the shards being read in parallel, order isn't guaranteed to be consistent between sub-splits.
+In other words reading `test[0:100]` followed by `test[100:200]` may yield examples in a different order than reading `test[:200]`.

 ### Examples

 Examples using the string API: